 - We have a unique economic model.
 Our members pay for a share of the harvest at the beginning of the year.
 Our members share in both the highs and lows, the unexpected bounties and the unexpected disappointments that are inherent to farming.
 The invaluable “upside” is that this model allows our farmers to concentrate on growing the healthiest food and not be “chasing the marketplace” by growing, for instance, all GMO corn or soybeans.
 A recent example of how this works is that, as a result of the severe winter weather we experienced, the plastic covering of one of our greenhouses was ripped off during an intense winter storm and most if not all of the greens growing inside were wind- and cold-damaged.
 This is nature and unavoidable.
 Rather than the farmers bearing the burden of nature, the loss was spread among our members.
 In a conventional agriculture setting, the farmer absorbs all the losses.

 - We have a committed and unique Board of Trustees.
 We are incorporated in New Jersey as a “NJ Not For Profit Corporation.”
-Our Board of Trustees consists of 10 people.
-Four of our Board members have served on our Board for over 25 years!
+Our Board of Trustees consists of approximately 10 people.
+Several of our Board members have served on our Board for over 30 years!
 We all bring different perspectives to our Board.
-We share a common goal of uniting to insure that the food we grow is amongst the best grown on the planet.
+We share a common goal of uniting to insure that the food we grow is among the best grown on the planet.
 We all serve without any financial renumeration.

 - We have an apprenticeship program.
 Not only are we growing food but we are also “growing farmers.”
 Every year, we train 3 to 6 committed people who are exploring a career in “healthy agriculture.”
 Our apprentices have gone on to “spread the seed” in starting their own farms.